Displacement (psychology): Aggression

 Ego psychology sought to use displacement in child rearing, a dummy being used as a displaced target for toddler sibling rivalry.
 With a purpose to apprehend how the ego uses defense mechanisms, it is important to apprehend the defense mechanisms themselves and the way they function.
-A few defense mechanisms are visible as protecting us from the internal impulses (e.g., repression); other defense mechanism guard us from external threats (e.g., denial).
+A few defense mechanisms are visible as protecting us from the internal impulses (e.g., repression); other defense mechanisms guard us from external threats (e.g., denial).

 Transferential displacement

-The displacement of feelings and attitudes from past significant others onto the present-day analyst constitutes a central aspect of the transference, particularly in the case of the neurotic.
+The displacement of feelings and attitudes from past significant others onto the present-day ones constitutes a central aspect of the transference, particularly in the case of the neurotic.

 A subsidiary form of displacement within the transference occurs when the patient disguises transference references by applying them to an apparent third party or to themself.

 As of now encoded in subcortical neural pathways, material from our oblivious brain is pushed into our cognizant psyche as we attempt to manage mental wonders – typically agonizing – that we are encountering.
-With the "help" of mind movement, we unknowingly re-surface and re-order struggle ridden encounters as though the past were the present and one setting were another.
+With the "help" of mind movement, we unknowingly re-surface and re-order struggle-ridden encounters as though the past were the present and one setting were another.
 We move contemplations, sentiments, and perspectives, particularly about individuals who take after others.
 We allocate them jobs once played by others.
 We take on old jobs ourselves.
 All unwittingly.